watem-sedem/watem-sedem/docs/watem-sedem.rst

 with
  - :math:`R_i`: rainfall erosivity factor (:math:`\frac{\text{J.mm}}{\text{m}^2.\text{h.TR}}`) with :math:`\text{TR}`: temporal resolution.
- - :math:`t`: the maximum number of the increments for the specified temporal resolution (e.g. month: t = 12).
+ - :math:`t`: the maximum number of the increments.
  - :math:`SLR`: the soil loss ratio (-).
 The SLR varies as a function of the used C-factor model.
 We refer to Renard et al. (1997) for an in-depth overview of the C- and SLR-factor.